 Okuda State-of-the-Art Lecture

-The Scientific Program Committee for Asia Pacific Digestive Week (APDW) nominates three (3) potential lecturers and appropriate topics.
+- The APDW Federation nominates three (3) potential lecturers and appropriate topics.

-- Potential nominees should come from more than one country within the region
+- The potential nominees should come from more than one country within Asia Pacific region.

-- The Trustees of the JGH Foundation will make the final decision on the selection of the Okuda Lecturer
+- The JGH Foundation will make the final decision on the selection of the lecturer in the year preceding the lecture.

 The funding package is to assist in covering the following expenses:

-- Return airfares economy for national sector and business class for international sector (or two economy class airfares for the full trip to equivalent cost) between home city and venue for regional meeting (APDW)
+- Return airfares economy for national sector and business class for international sector (or two economy class airfares for the full trip to equivalent cost) between home city and the venue for the APDW meeting.

 - Honorarium of US$2,000 for submission of manuscript at the time of the meeting for publication in the Journal of Gastroenterology and Hepatology (JGH).